sadponyguerillaboy/everymac-scraper/README.md

 # everymac-scraper

 Python script that creates a comprehensive `json` database of all items listed on everymac.
 Please review everymac's [Terms of Use](https://everymac.com/articles/admin/termsofuse.html).
 It prohibits the scraping of content.
 By using this software, the user takes full responsibility for their actions.
 Please refer to the license.
-This software was developed purely as a proof of concept for educational purposes.
+This software was developed purely as a proof of concept for educational purposes regarding web security.
 Usage of this software should be conducted in an ethical, respectful, non-commecial and legal manner.

 __Requirements:__
 ```